-With the hustle and bustle of the holiday season, it can be challenging to maintain a healthy lifestyle — and neglecting your health, even for a few months, can cause some serious problems.
+It's challenging to maintain a healthy lifestyle year-round — but neglecting your health, even for a few months, can cause some serious problems.

 But even if you have only a few minutes to spare, you can use that time to improve your well-being.